 Ibn Arabi

-His traditional titular is ''Muḥyiddīn'' (; ''The Reviver of Religion'').
-After he died, and specifically among practitioners of Sufism, he was renowned by the honorific title ''Shaykh al-Akbar'' ().
-This, in turn, was the name from which the "Akbarian" school of Sufism derived its name, making him known as ''Doctor Maximus'' (The Greatest Teacher) in medieval Europe.
+His traditional title was ''Muḥyiddīn'' (; ''The Reviver of Religion'').
+After his death, practitioners of Sufism began referring to him by the honorific title ''Shaykh al-Akbar'' (), from which the name Akbarism is derived.
 Ibn ʿArabī is considered a saint by some scholars and Muslim communities.

-Ibn 'Arabi is known for being the first person to explicitly delineate the concept of "''Wahdat ul-Wujud''" ("Unity of Being"), a monist doctrine which claimed that all things in the universe are manifestations of a singular "reality".
+Ibn 'Arabi is known for being the first person to explicitly delineate the concept of "''wahdat al-wujud''" ("Unity of Being"), a monist doctrine which claimed that all things in the universe are manifestations of a singular "reality".
 Ibn 'Arabi equated this "reality" with the entity he described as "the Absolute Being" ("''al-wujud al-mutlaq''").
 Provided by Wikipedia

 Showing 1 - 12 results of 12 for search 'Ibn 'Arabi', query time: 0.01s Refine Results